roderickslieker/CONQUER/README.md

 sapply(BioDepp, library, character.only = TRUE)
 ```

+### 1.2.2 Install CONQUER

 Install the the development version from GitLab:

 `install.packages("devtools")`

 ``` r